 A Community Garden, the Ultimate Transformation of Space!

 Of course, Enid Street Community garden is a gigantic example of turning ordinary spaces into green growing living spaces!
 Although, almost any vacant or unused space can be suitable for a community garden.
 Sometimes all that is needed is to approach the town or city council for approval.
-Our community garden happens to be part of a residential property.
+Our community garden happens to be part of a residential property that is taken care of a company similar to Trugreen Florida that offer their services to the majority of the States across the US of A.

 (For those people residing in or near Tweed Heads, NSW (you can also be a resident of Queensland) who are interested in participating in the garden at any level, from owning a plot to helping with the finer workings, please leave a comment below or email me and we will be in contact with you!)